Gitstar-OC/Python-Notes/README.md

 The max() and min() functions accept arguments of either multiple numeric values or of an iterable like a list, and they return the largest or smallest value respectively.

-For example, you could use these functions to identify the longest or shortest session that a user logged in for.
+For example, you could use these functions to identify the longest or shortest session that a user logged in `for`.
 If a specific user logged in seven times during a week, and you stored their access times in minutes in a list, you can use the max() and min() functions to find and print their longest and shortest sessions:

 ```python
 time_list = [12, 2, 32, 19, 57, 22, 14]